 For Yogis on Retreat

-This page is probably most useful to those coming to our Bali Yoga Retreat Feb 12th - 24th.
-Most of our yogis in training (Jan 19 - Feb 17) will have arranged their lodging thru us at the first 3 sites listed below.
+This page is probably most useful to those coming to our Bali Yoga Retreat or Thai Yoga Massage training (Jan 15th - 27th).
+Most of our yogis in teacher training (Dec 13 - Jan 9) will have arranged their lodging thru us at the first 3 sites listed below.
 But for those of you on retreat, we thought you might like to see more options since you are only paying for 12 days, not 28).
 Nevertheless, whether you are on retreat or in the training if you opt for some place other than the first 3 places listed below, you will need to reserve it on your own.
 Nevertheless, we are happy to assist you if we can.

 For Yogis in Training